bp0lr/dmut-resolvers/README.md

 this repo generate resolvers.txt using github actions.
 The task is runned one time a day.

-The process is:
+The process include:
 - download a public list from https://public-dns.info/nameservers.txt
-- run this list again [https://github.com/bp0lr/dmut](dnsfaster)
+- run this list again [https://github.com/bp0lr/dnsfaster](dnsfaster)
 - update this repo whit the result.